gordicaleksa/pytorch-deepdream/README.md

 ### Impact of increasing the pyramid ratio

 Playing with pyramid ratio has a similar/related effect - the basic idea is that the relative area of the image which the deeper neurons can modify and "see"
-(the so-called receptive field of the net) is increasing and we get increasingly bigger features like eyes popping out:
+(the so-called **receptive field** of the net) is increasing and we get increasingly bigger features like eyes popping out (from left to right: 1.1, 1.5, 1.8):

 <p align="center">
 <img src="data/examples/pyramid_ratio/figures_width_600_model_VGG16_EXPERIMENTAL_IMAGENET_relu4_2_pyrsize_5_pyrratio_1.1_iter_10_lr_0.09_shift_38_resized300.jpg" width="270"/>